UX Designer Resume Example

 Technical abilities like wireframing, prototyping, and usability testing matter a lot.
 You also want to show experience with tools like Figma, Sketch, or Adobe XD.

 Don’t forget soft skills-empathy, collaboration, and communication.
-I like to match my skills list to the job description.
+I like to match my skills list to the job description, and I reference an interaction designer cover letter to see how others highlight similar skills.
 This gives me the best shot at landing an interview.

 Picking the right resume template matters.
 Your layout should make your skills and experience stand out, not get lost in flashy graphics.